 EchoStar VIII.
-EchosStar VIII currently operates at the 110 degree orbital location.
+EchoStar VIII currently operates at the 110 degree orbital location.
 This satellite has 32 transponders that operate at approximately 120 watts per channel, switchable to 16 transponders operating at approximately 240 watts per channel.
 EchoStar VIII also includes spot-beam technology.
 During June 2004, EchoStar VIII experienced an anomaly which affected operation of one of the primary gyroscopes on the satellite.
 A spare gyroscope has been switched in and is performing nominally.
 EchoStar VIII was originally configured with three primary, and one spare, gyroscope.
 Further, an anomaly previously experienced has resulted in certain gyroscopes being utilized for aggregate periods of time substantially in excess of their originally qualified limits in order to maintain nominal spacecraft operations and pointing.
 An investigation is underway to determine the root cause of the anomaly and to develop procedures for continued spacecraft operation in the event of future gyroscope anomalies.
 In January 2005, EchoStar VIII experienced a fault within one of the computer components in the spacecraft control electronics.
 The system is operating nominally on one processor with limited backup capacity.
-An investigation is underway to determine the root cause of the is anomaly and whether any permanent degradation or loss of redundancy has occurred.
-While these anomalies are not expected to reduce the estimated design life of the satellite to less than 12 years and have not impacted commercial operation of the satellite.
+An investigation is underway to determine the root cause of this anomaly and whether any permanent degradation or loss of redundancy has occurred.
+While these anomalies are not expected to reduce the estimated design life of the satellite to less than 12 years and have not impacted commercial operation of the satellite to date, until the root causes of the anomalies are determined, there can be no assurance future anomalies will not cause losses which could impact commercial operation of the satellite.